digital art

 Nadine points out that sticking with a drawing — investing time and energy into it — gives it a greater intensity and more potential.
 She likes that approach and finds that it works for her both in graphic design and in other forms of visual art.

-Seizing the right opportunity
+Seizing the Right Opportunity

 It comes as no surprise that Nadine uses Adobe products to empower her creative process.